crate/tsperf/tsqt/README.md

 #### Pip install

-The Query Timer is part of the tsdb-data-generator package and can be installed using `pip install tsdg`.
+The Query Timer is part of the tsdb-data-generator package and can be installed using `pip install tsperf`.

 By calling `tsqt -h` the possible configurations are listed.
 For further details see [Query Timer Configuration](#query-timer-configuration).
 All configurations can be done with either command line